ErikEJ/erikej.github.io/_posts/2022-08-22-efcore-power-tools-updates.md

 ### Map entity classes as stored procedure result class

-If some of your stored procedures returns a shape that is similar to your entity classes, it is now possible to override the XxResult class and use one of your entity classes instead.
+If some of your stored procedures returns a shape that is similar to your entity classes, it is now possible to override the default result class and use one of your entity classes instead.

 Modify your `efpt.config.json` with a `MappedType` entry to do that: